 Her husband grabbed his musket and took his wife’s hand.
 “The horses are ready.”

 Victoria followed behind them.
 “Where are you going?”

-Victoria stood at the side holding her arms up in the air waiting for one of her parents to lean down and hoist her onto the bench beside her as they often did before trips into town.
-Neither parent moved and she hopped up and down waving her arms trying to get their attention.
-“Get me, get me!” she cried.
-“I can’t get in!”
+Victoria stood at the side holding her arms in the air waiting for one of her parents to lean down and hoist her onto the bench beside them as they did before trips into town.
+Neither parent moved.
+She hopped up and down waving her arms trying to get their attention.
+“Get me, get me!
+I can’t get in!”

 “The Lord has blessed us with fair weather for our journey,” the man’s voice cracked as he looked through blurry eyes at the cloudless sky.
 His wife leaned into him.
 He put his arm around her and sighed.

 “She died too young,” she whispered.
 “Why give her to us and then take her?”

 He snapped the reins and the wagon lurched down the dirt lane.